-Retford & District Lifesaving Club Management team would like to explain important changes to the way the club operates on a Saturday morning.
+Retford & District Lifesaving Club Management team would like to explain the way the club operates on a Saturday morning.

 The Lifesaving club is an independently established community club affiliated to the Royal Life Saving Society.
 We have, for over 40 years, provided the Lifesaving lessons at Retford Leisure Centre through a partnership agreement with Bassetlaw District Council, the owner/operator of the centre.
 Responsibility for the operational management of the centre now sits with BPL as the current managers of the centre.

-Previously, as a member of the club you were required to make two forms of payment:
+To become a member of the club you are required to make two forms of payment:

-- One to the leisure centre to access the pool, payable every session – thereby negating the need to hire the pool
+- One to the leisure centre to access the pool, payable via direct debit. (see below).

 On a year by year basis we have between 50-60 paid members and regularly get 35-40 attending each week.
 The club has been growing our members over that last few years and hope to grow further with your support.